-A 2006 shows Joy Behar grabbing Robin Williams' crotch.
+A 2006 photograph shows 'The View' host Joy Behar grabbing Robin Williams' crotch.

 In late November and early December 2017, an image circulating on Facebook showed four comedians, Joy Behar, Robin Williams, Whoopi Goldberg and Billy Crystal on the red carpet at the 2006 Comic Relief, which as a comedy show put on for charitable causes.
 In the photograph, Behar has her hand on Williams’ groin.

 The picture was circulated because Behar, who along with Goldberg is a co-host of the ABC talk show “The View,” has been vocal in her criticism of President Donald Trump and allegations against him of sexual misconduct by multiple women.
 A meme circulated on Facebook promotes an opinion that because of what she was doing in the photograph Behar’s criticism of the president is hypocritical:

 The image prompted some readers to ask if it was doctored to make it appear Behar was groping William’s crotch but it was not.
 The picture is authentic.
 The two comedians discussed the picture when Behar interviewed Williams on the HLN network, as seen in this video posted to the official HLN YouTube page in 2011:

 I took a picture with you one time that if that got out, look at this picture… I forgot that I did that, I molested you at Comic Relief.

 That’s why I’m here.